Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-Daraz has partnered with Samsung Nepal to launch an exclusive phone: Samsung Note 10 lite.
-The phone launches in the top eCommerce platform on Feb 12, 2020.
-Although the phone is priced at 627 EUR with direct conversion to NRs 78,300, the Samsung Note 10 lite comes at a “best price” of Rs 59,999.
-Find more specs, offers and information about the phone below.
+Samsung Nepal launched the phone Note 10 lite in Nepal in partnership with Daraz.
+The phone was first made available in the top eCommerce platform and then found offline.
+Although the phone is priced at 627 EUR with direct conversion to NRs 78,300, the Samsung Note 10 lite first came with a “best price” of Rs 59,999.
+But the price of Note 10 Lite has increased now to Rs 67,599.
+Find more specs, offers, and information about the phone below.

 Although Samsung named the phone as Lite version of the Note10 that isn’t light in the hand.
 It has a big 6.7-inch flat screen, unlike a curved screen on Note10, three back cameras, and a substantial 4,500mAh battery size, which should contribute to all-day power.
 Earlier Samsung Nepal had already confirmed that the Note10 Lite will come to Nepal in online exclusive on Daraz soon.

-Galaxy Note10 Lite — Samsung’s second premium offering after S10 Lite is available to buy on Daraz exclusively.
-The smartphone is based on the legacy of the Galaxy Note lineup, delivering essential premium features such as the newest camera technology, S Pen, immersive display and a long-lasting battery at an approachable price point.
+Galaxy Note10 Lite — Samsung’s second premium offering after S10 Lite is available to buy on Daraz and offline as well.
+The smartphone is based on the legacy of the Galaxy Note lineup, delivering essential premium features such as the newest camera technology, S Pen, immersive display, and a long-lasting battery at an approachable price point.

 Samsung Galaxy Note10 Lite sports a 6.7-inch Full HD+ resolution Super AMOLED screen with a resolution of 2400 x 1080 pixels.
 The phone burrowed a punch-hole cutout from the Note10 that’s centrally aligned on the front.
 With the tall display, the phone has a 20:9 aspect ratio with HDR support.